 Get ready to fall in love with this legacy-inspired jewelry.
 Founder and designer Sasha V comes from a long line of self-taught designers and creatives, and on her website, she writes: “I design jewelry that pays homage to the creative forces that allow me to exist in this space.
 The stories of these jewels are a snapshot of my heart.”
 At the core of each piece?
 History, culture, and family.
 For example, her Missy Ring was designed to honor the legacy of her aunt.
 The brand also donates 15 percent of net sales to organizations that work directly for the betterment of the community.

 Izzy & Liv is all about culture, confidence, and soul.
-It includes accessories, clothing, stationery, umbrellas, planners, wall art, and more that highlight images with an important message: Be confident about being Black.
-Make a statement with this 18-karat-gold-plated “Still I Rise” script necklace, which features the inspirational words of Maya Angelou.
+It includes accessories, apparel, stationery, umbrellas, subscription boxes, and more that highlight images with an important message: Be confident about being Black.
+Make a statement with this 18-karat-gold-plated “Unapologetic” necklace.

 Beauty and Cosmetics

 Founded in 2003 by Olowo-n’djo Tchala, Alaffia offers a wide variety of personal-care products that are vegan and cruelty-free.
 You’ll find curl-enhancing shampoos, triple-milled soap, shea-infused bubble bath, and much more.
-A particular standout is the all-in-one unscented Authentic African Black Soap, which has more than 3,500 five-star reviews on Amazon.
+A particular standout is the all-in-one unscented Authentic African Black Soap.
 And you’ll feel extra good about buying Alaffia because the brand gives back to African Togolese communities with its Empowerment Projects that focus on education, maternal health, and environmental sustainability.

 Excellence through simplicity is at the heart of the London Grant Co., a body-care brand founded by Tiffany Staten.
 The products—which include rich creams, polishes, and scrubs—are handcrafted in Atlanta and are non-toxic, 100 percent natural or organic, cruelty-free, plant-based, and eco-conscious.
 You’ll definitely want to try the best-selling Cocoa & Jojoba Body Soufflé.